OpenLXP/openlxp-test-automation-scripts/README.md

 ## Features
-The following scripts in "openlxp-test-automation-scripts" will work together to test various features of the Enterprise Course Catalog
+This following scripts will work together to test various features of the Enterprise Course Catalog
 ## Prerequisite
 - Python
 - Selenium